-In the garden this trend creates an environment that shields you from the outside world.
-Soft, airy planting serves as a buffer between the internal and the external, and extra attention is paid to plants with healing powers.
+In the garden this trend creates an environment that feels private and personal.
+Soft, airy planting serves as a buffer that separates you from the chaos of modern life, and extra attention is paid to herbal remedies.
 The sense of protection is emphasised by soft grasses, bee-friendly biodiversity and round shapes.

-Everything associated with Inner Retreat appears to have passed through a soft, muting filter.
+Everything associated with Inner Retreat has passed through a soft filter.
 We see mainly rounded, delicate forms in pastel and natural shades, with an accent of pink here and there.
-White is a colour that frequently occurs in the colour palette.
-Patterns only appear if they are soothing., and natural structures such as waffle and honeycomb are ever-present.
-Materials are mainly natural, and there’s a proliferation of semi-transparent substances like matt glass, resin and breathable fabric which create space and calm between the two sides.
+White frequently occurs in the colour palette, patterns only appear if they are soothing, and natural structures such as waffle and honeycomb are ever-present.
+Materials are mainly natural, and there’s a proliferation of semi-transparent substances like matt glass, resin and breathable fabric which create space and calm.

 APPLY IT TO PLANTS

 A few simple additions and adjustments will inject your home with the serenity of Inner Retreat.
 You can nestle an attractive fern or aloe vera in a transparent container to instantly create a feeling of seclusion.
-Medicinal herbs in the garden such as echinacea, sage and lavender emphasise the healthy environment.
+Herbs such as echinacea, sage and lavender emphasise the peaceful environment.

 TAKE A LOOK AT TWO MORE TRENDS